Carrie Mathison: Season 4

 Meanwhile, Dennis Boyd (Mark Moses), the husband of the US ambassador to Pakistan, breaks into Carrie's apartment and photographs her medication and family photos.
 Boyd switches her medication with a hallucinogen.
 She has a delusional episode and attacks a security guard, and Inter-Services Intelligence (ISI) officers take her into custody.
 Lieutenant colonel Aasar Khan (Raza Jaffrey) questions her, but she hallucinates that he is Brody and breaks down crying in his arms.
 She receives a call from Saul, who has escaped from his captors.
 She helps him evade the local Taliban, and talks him out of committing suicide when they find him.
 Ultimately, however, she delivers him to the Taliban so they will spare his life.
 Later that night, she meets with Khan, who tells her that Boyd is working with the ISI.
 Carrie sets a trap for Boyd with his wife's help, and he is taken into custody.

 Carrie oversees a prisoner exchange: Saul for five Taliban members.
 When Saul comes into view, however, Carrie sees a young boy behind him wearing a suicide vest.
 Carrie goes herself to retrieve Saul, and persuades him to let the exchange go forward and come with her.
 As they go back to the US Embassy, their car is hit by a rocket-propelled grenade.
 Marines pull Carrie and Saul from the wreckage, and take them back the embassy, which has been invaded by Haqqani's forces.
 The White House orders US forces out of Pakistan and relieves Carrie of her command.
 When Quinn kidnaps Farhad Ghazi (Tamer Burjaq), the ISI agent who kidnapped Saul, Carrie asks Lockhart to let her stay in Islamabad so she can bring him in.
 She finds Quinn and pleads with him to leave the country, but he refuses and escapes.
 She later stops him from assassinating Haqqani, and sees that Haqqani has Adal in his entourage.
 Meanwhile, she receives a phone call from Maggie, who tells her that their father has died.
-Carrie finds some solace in talking to Frannie, and decides to be a better mother to her.
+Carrie finds some solace in talking to Franny, and decides to be a better mother to her.

 Quinn shows up at her father's funeral, and the two share a kiss.
 She also sees her estranged mother Ellen Mathison (Victoria Clark), and finds out that she has a half-brother.
 She confronts Adal, and learns that Quinn has accepted a mission in Syria and that Saul and Adal are negotiating with Haqqani.